 The apt utilities (there are several such as apt-get, apt-cache, etc.) can retreive packages from DVDs or the Internet via http or ftp.
 You can update your entire system via an Internet connection which is why it's beneficial for your system to have some means of accessing the Internet.
 This is especially true for Internet server systems as you will want to regularly apply security updates (we'll show you how to do this later in this page).

-The apt utilities are command line utilities and installing a package is very easy provided you know the exact package name.
+The apt utilities are command line utilities and, as you saw above with the dselect installation, installing a package is very easy provided you know the exact package name.
 Most of the time you don't.
 But there is an apt utility that will help with that too.

-WU-FTP is one of the most widely-used FTP server applications.
-Lets say you want to set your system up as an FTP server using WU-FTP.
-How do you find out if it's included in one of the package files, and if so, what the package name is?
+Lets say you want to set your system up as an FTP server.
+How do you find out what packages are included with Debian that would allow you to do that and what the package name is?
 You can use the apt-cache command with the search option like so:

 When the listing is complete the shell prompt will reappear and in the list you'll see

 vsftpd - lightweight, efficient FTP server written for security